Dynamic Matching Bandit For Two-Sided Online Markets: Dynamic Matching Problem

-\textsc{(II) Preference.} We next present the preferences of both sides.
-There are two kinds of preference: arms to agents' preferences, agents to arms' preferences.
+\textsc{(II) Two-sided Preferences.} For DMP, there are two types of preferences: arms to agents' preferences, and agents to arms' preferences.

-\textit{Arms to agents' fixed and known preference $\pi:\mathcal{K}\mapsto\mathcal{N}$}.
-We assume there exist true fixed preferences from \jb{} to companies, and these preferences are available for the centralized platform.
-For example, job applicants are usually required to submit their preferences for different companies on the platform.
-We denote $\pi_{j,i}$ as the rank order for company $p_{i} \in \mathcal{N}$ from the viewpoint of the job applicant $a_{j}$, and assume there is no tie of ranks.
-Suppose the centralized platform knows the fixed preferences from \jb{} to companies, represented as $\V{\pi}_{j} = \{\pi_{j,1}, ..., \pi_{j,N}\}, \forall a_j \in \mathcal{K}$.
-In other words, $\V{\pi}_{j}$ is a permutation of $[N]$.
-And $\pi_{j,i} < \pi_{j,i'}$ implies job applicant $a_{j}$ prefers the company $p_i$ over the company $p_{i'}$.
-As a shorthand, the notation $p_{i} <_{j} p_{i'}$ means that the job applicant $a_{j}$ prefers the company $p_{i}$ over the company $p_{i'}$.
-When the arm $a_{j}$ is clear from context, we simply write $p_{i} < p_{i'}$.
-This known arm-to-agent preference is a mild and common assumption in current matching literature \citep{liu2020competing,liu2021bandit,li2023double}.
+\textit{Arms to agents' fixed and known preference \(\pi:\mathcal{K}\mapsto\mathcal{N}\)}: We assume that there exist fixed preferences from job applicants to companies, and these preferences are known to the centralized platform.
+For instance, job applicants are typically required to submit their preferences for different companies via the platform.
+Let $\pi_{j,i} \in [N]$ represent the ranking for company $p_i$ from the perspective of job applicant $a_j$, and $\pi_{j} = \{\pi_{j,1}, ..., \pi_{j,N}\}$ denote the complete set of company rankings for arm $a_j$.
+Here, $\pi_{j}$ is a permutation of $[N]$, and without loss of generality we assume that there are no ties in rankings.
+The shorthand notation $p_i >_j p_{i'}$ indicates that job applicant $a_j$ prefers company $p_i$ over company $p_{i'}$.
+This known arm-to-agent preference is a mild and common assumption in current online matching literature \citep{liu2020competing, liu2021bandit, li2023double}.